karrierekick-dev/Freescout-Custom-Workflow-User/README.md

-# Freescout Custom Workflow User
+# FreeScout Custom Workflow User

-This is a collection of files to patch the original [FreeScout Workflow Module](https://freescout.net/module/workflows/).
+This collection of files is designed to patch the original [FreeScout Workflow Module](https://freescout.net/module/workflows/).

-# Why
+## Why
-The original Workflow Module uses a user named "Workflow" to run all actions.
-So instead of a real user you get "Workflow" as the senders name.
+The original Workflow Module uses a user named "Workflow" to execute all actions.
+Consequently, instead of displaying the name of the actual user, you see "Workflow" as the sender's name.
-You may change the name in the .env file with the property WORKFLOWS_USER_FULL_NAME but this has a couple of limitations.
-Only up to 20 characters are possible and no further settings like an email adress can be defined, so signatures using variables like user.email are not shown correctly.
-When running a workflow manually, this "Workflow" user will be used as well instead of the user who started the workflow.
+You can alter the name in the .env file using the property WORKFLOWS_USER_FULL_NAME, but this has a few limitations.
+It only allows up to 20 characters, and additional settings, such as an email address, cannot be defined.
+As a result, signatures using variables like user.email are not displayed correctly.
+Additionally, when manually executing a workflow, the "Workflow" user is used instead of the user who initiated the workflow.

-# What
+## What
-It will bring 2 enhancements
+This brings two enhancements:
-* Define an existing user as the default user for all your automated workflows
+- Define an existing user as the default user for all your automated workflows.
-* Manual workflows will use the logged in user running the workflow task as the sender.
+- Manual workflows will use the logged-in user running the workflow task as the sender.

-# Requirements
+## Requirements
-You need a FreeScout installation and the Workflow Module being installed.
+You need a FreeScout installation and the Workflow Module installed.

-# Installation
+## Installation
-* Please save a copy of your "Modules/Workflows" directory so you may easily go back to the original.
+- Save a copy of your "Modules/Workflows" directory so that you can easily revert to the original.
-* To define the default user which will be used for your automated workflows, open your .env file in the root directory and add the following line anywhere in the file
+- To define the default user used for your automated workflows, open your .env file in the root directory and add the following line anywhere in the file:
  WORKFLOWS_USER_EMAIL=existing-user@yourdomain.com
-* Copy the files from this repository's "Workflows" directory into the "Modules/Workflows" directory of your FreeScout installation.
+- Copy the files from this repository's "Workflows" directory into the "Modules/Workflows" directory of your FreeScout installation.
-The following files will be replaced
+The following files will be replaced:
-  * Config/config.php
+- Config/config.php
-  * Entities/Workflow.php
+- Entities/Workflow.php
-  * Http/Controllers/WorkflowsController.php
+- Http/Controllers/WorkflowsController.php

-# Note
+## Note
-If you have Workflows which should not be related to an existing user, you should not use this patch.
+If you have workflows that should not be associated with an existing user, it's advisable not to use this patch.

-Instead of using a real users account, you may create a special account only for your workflows.
-Something like first name: Bob last name: Doit
+Instead of using a real user's account, you may create a special account specifically for your workflows.
+For example:
+- First name: Bob
+- Last name: Doit
-email: bob.doit@yourdomain.com
+- Email: bob.doit@yourdomain.com
-position: Support
+- Position: Support
-...
+- ...

 To undo this patch, use your backup.

-To see the actual changes to the original look [here](https://github.com/karrierekick-dev/freescout-custom-workflow-user/commit/bba3e06f98ca86e6e02e1f10977124d305541eab)
+To view the actual changes to the original, check [here](https://github.com/karrierekick-dev/freescout-custom-workflow-user/commit/bba3e06f98ca86e6e02e1f10977124d305541eab).

-**Have fun**
+**Have fun!**